 Tina M. Ponder

 Patient Tina M. Ponder and Drs.
-David McFadden, Molly Brewer, and Jessica Clement
+David McFadden and Molly Brewer

 My journey with stage 4 colon cancer started back in 2014 and at the time I thought it was just a pesky growing fibroid tumor that was causing me such pain.